michal-harish/donut/README.md

 The project contains one submodule so after cloning you need to run: `git submodule update --init`

 ### TODOs

+- in the recursive example of graph stream BSP emit null messages to clear the connections on eviction
 - replace hadoop.Configuration for yarn1.Configuration
 - bootstrap fetcher could be stopped after it is caught up provided the delta fetcher updates the local state
 - integrate librebind for task profiling with jprofiler